Anterior Knee Pain / Knee Popping and Locking

 - Stretches: Hold for 30 seconds.

-- Hamstrings: lay on your back with uninvolved leg out straight.
+- Hamstrings: lay on your back with uninjured leg out straight.
 Keep involved leg straight and pull it up and over your head until you feel a stretch in the back of your leg.

 - Iliotibial Bands: lay on your back with uninvolved leg out straight.
 Place a rope or golf putter around the outside of foot of involved leg.
 Keep leg straight and pull it across body and up towards opposite shoulder until you feel a stretch along the outside of leg/buttocks area.